ryankemper/writings/The_Case_For_Ending_Lockdown.md

 Vo' showed us that successful containment requires placing incredible constraints on freedom of movement and assembly.
 By placing a near-total ban on "population movement", the effective reproduction number was decreased from **3.0** to **0.14**.
 With a decrease in reproduction that dramatic, a policy of containment becomes feasible.
 Techniques like "contact tracing" which are almost surely unworkable at scale, regardless of technological advances (see security researcher [Schneier on contact tracing](https://www.schneier.com/blog/archives/2020/05/me_on_covad-19_.html)), become possible when the true number of current infected drops to extremely low levels.

-As long as containment is successfully in effect, deaths due to covid-19 in the short-medium term can be indefinitely postponed.
+As long as containment is successfully in effect, deaths due to COVID-19 in the short-medium term can be indefinitely postponed.

-Because lifting containment in any serious way would allow the infection rate to surge, containment must be continually maintained until an artificial way to avoid COVID-19 mortality is developed.
-While there are countless efforts underway to develop a vaccine, the length of time developing a vaccine will require is highly uncertain.
+**Because lifting containment in any serious way would allow the infection rate to surge, containment must be continually maintained until an artificial way to avoid COVID-19 mortality is developed.** While there are countless efforts underway to develop a vaccine, the length of time developing a vaccine will require is highly uncertain.
 We don't have enough information to put an upper bound on time to develop a vaccine or an incredibly effective treatment, so the ultimate cost of maintaining such severe restrictions to personal freedoms and general wellbeing are similarly unbounded.
 Containment as practiced in Vo' carries a cost to the wellbeing of the population, and as such its cost increases roughly in proportion to how long it must be practiced for.

 #### Dispelling the "Eradication Myth"